Newly Released Documents Reveal How The Feds Were Monitoring BLM Protests

 “I have not found any information regarding PLANNED violence/destruction for any of these events,” an FPS intelligence research specialist wrote in an email listing upcoming protests in Minneapolis.

 In at least one case, authorities used social media posts to try to identify protesters who may have witnessed a Molotov cocktail being thrown at an ICE facility whose location is redacted in the documents.
-A May 28 email to FPS about the incident points out a “video on Twitter that does not show the Molotov cocktail being used but does show the faces of some protesters.
+A May 28 email to the FPS about the incident points out: “[A] video on Twitter that does not show the Molotov cocktail being used but does show the faces of some protesters.
 A hashtag on the post indicated the protest was in support of George Floyd.”

 Email threads tallied even minor incidents of vandalism on federal property, including isolated cases of graffiti.
-Spreadsheets identified the damage to federal properties the agency claims was committed by protesters and the response by DHS’s police force.
+Spreadsheets identified the damage to federal properties the agency claims was committed by protesters and the response by the DHS’s police force.

 Yet the documents, marked “law enforcement sensitive,” are just as revealing for what is absent.

-The hundreds of pages of emails and intelligence reports makes only a single explicit mention of white supremacist groups or other far right extremists, despite the fact that their presence at the protests was known by federal law enforcement officials.
+In the hundreds of pages of emails and intelligence reports, there is only a single explicit mention of white supremacist groups or other far-right extremists, despite the fact that their presence at the protests was known by federal law enforcement officials.

 A May 29 DHS report found that white supremacists on Telegram, an encrypted messaging service, discussed using “cocktails, chainsaws, and firearms” against “riot police.”
 But the single mention in the FPS intelligence reports merely notes that protesters in Washington DC had informed authorities of a “small group of approximately 4-5 White Supremacists in the crowd.”
 It says nothing further.